Got to Be Real: Mary J. Blige and Will Smith version

-Shark Tale: Motion Picture Soundtrack was released in 2004 as the soundtrack of Shark Tale.
-The soundtrack features newly recorded music by various artists, including Christina Aguilera, Sean Paul, Timbaland, the Pussycat Dolls, Ludacris, Missy Elliott, and Justin Timberlake.
-As part of the album, "Got to Be Real" was covered by Mary J. Blige and Will Smith.
+"Got to Be Real" was covered and remixed by Mary J. Blige featuring Will Smith for the soundtrack to the film Shark Tale, in which the latter stars as the main character, Oscar.
+The song is played during Oscar's rise to fame as well as the film's end credits.

 Legacy

 "Got to Be Real" was inducted into the Dance Music Hall of Fame on September 19, 2005.
 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".

 Cheryl Lynn's recording of "Got to Be Real" was used on the soundtrack of the documentary film Paris Is Burning (1990), and has been noted as echoing the different themes presented within it; New York-based DJ Prince Language commented to NPR in 1992 that "The music that animates the movements of the dancers in the film, especially the lyrics, provides a subversive and sometimes even shady commentary on the politics and aesthetics of drag and ball culture.
 The use of Cheryl Lynn's 'Got To Be Real' is the ultimate example of this, brilliantly touching on drag's invocations of and insistence on 'realness,' and the film shows how balls and dancers ultimately question the very notion of what is 'real' in the context of identity, and how we each create and construct our own 'real' selves."

 "Got to Be Real" was sampled in Father MC's 1990 rap hit "I'll Do 4 U".

 In June 1998, Patti LaBelle featured Mariah Carey on a live duet of "Got to Be Real", during the recording of LaBelle's Live!
 One Night Only performance at the Hammerstein Ballroom, New York.
 The special duet features Carey singing in her whistle register on the bridge, reaching an "A" in her sixth octave.
 The performance would eventually go on to become the title and theme song of the voiceover digital parody series Got 2B Real (2011).

-"Got to Be Real" has been featured on the soundtracks of numerous films, including Carlito's Way (1993),Undercover Brother (2002), The Pink Panther (2006), The Holiday (2006) and Night at the Museum: Secret of the Tomb (2014), as well as television series, such as That’s So Raven (2003-2007), Scandal (2012-2018), Sex and the City (1998-2004), American Dad!
-(2005-present), RuPaul's Drag Race All Stars (2012-present) and AJ and the Queen (2020).
+"Got to Be Real" has been featured on the soundtracks of numerous films, including Carlito's Way (1993),Undercover Brother (2002), The Pink Panther (2006), The Holiday (2006) and Night at the Museum: Secret of the Tomb (2014), as well as television series, such as That’s So Raven (2003–2007), Scandal (2012–2018), Sex and the City (1998–2004), American Dad!
+(2005–present), RuPaul's Drag Race All Stars (2012–present) and AJ and the Queen (2020).

 In 2025, Billboard magazine ranked "Got to Be Real" number 29 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".